-NSCAD has a long history of progressive art-making, dating back to the mid-1960’s when its campus was a haven for the conceptual art movement in North America.
-Located in Halifax, Nova Scotia – a coastal city with a highly diverse art scene – today the NSCAD community is filled with internationally recognized artists, designers, researchers, and scholars.
+NSCAD has a long history of progressive art-making, dating back to the mid-1960?s when its campus was a haven for the conceptual art movement in North America.
+Located in Halifax, Nova Scotia is a coastal city with a highly diverse art scene, today the NSCAD community is filled with internationally recognized artists, designers, researchers, and scholars.

 Experiential learning gives students the opportunity to apply knowledge and skills learned in the classroom to real-world experiences apart from their academic environment.
 This valuable experience builds on their educational foundation, at the same time, confirming and clarifying career goals.